Territorial claims in the Arctic

 The waters and sea bottom that is not confirmed to be extended continental shelf beyond the exclusive economic zones are considered to be the "heritage of all mankind".
 Fisheries in these waters can only be limited by international treaty.
 Exploitation of mineral resources on and below the seabed in these areas is administered by the UN International Seabed Authority.

 Upon ratification of the United Nations Convention on the Law of the Sea (UNCLOS), a country has a ten-year period to make claims to an extended continental shelf which, if validated, gives it exclusive rights to resources on or below the seabed of that extended shelf area.
 Norway, Russia, Canada, and Denmark launched projects to provide a basis for seabed claims on extended continental shelves beyond their exclusive economic zones.
 The United States has signed, but not yet ratified the UNCLOS.

 The status of certain portions of the Arctic sea region is in dispute for various reasons.
 Canada, Denmark, Norway, Russia, and the United States all regard parts of the Arctic seas as national waters (territorial waters out to 12 nmi) or internal waters.
 There also are disputes regarding what passages constitute international seaways and rights to passage along them.
-There was one single disputed piece of land in the Arctic in the 21st century—Hans Island—which was disputed until 2022 between Canada and Denmark because of its location in the middle of a strait.
+There was one single disputed piece of land in the Arctic in the 21st century—Hans Island—which was disputed until 2022 (known as the Whisky War) between Canada and Denmark because of its location in the middle of a strait.